Linuxfabrik/lfops/CONTRIBUTING.md

 * `role_name:state`: Manages the runtime state of the role's services, timers and sockets (start / stop / enable / disable).
 * `role_name:update`: Updates the managed application to a newer version.
 * `role_name:upgrade`: Runs the post-update migration / upgrade steps after the package itself was updated.
-* `role_name:user`: Creates, updates and deletes the application or service user accounts managed by the role.
+* `role_name:users`: Creates, updates and deletes the application or service user accounts managed by the role.

 The Ansible built-in tags `always` and `never` are reserved for their built-in meaning: tag the platform-variable loading and `assert` validation tasks with `always` so the variables and checks are present even when the role runs with a specific `--tags` selection.